Dolby: History

 On February 17, 2005, the company became public, offering its shares on the New York Stock Exchange, under the symbol DLB.
 On March 15, 2005, Dolby celebrated its 40th anniversary at the ShoWest 2005 Festival in San Francisco.

 On January 8, 2007, Dolby announced the arrival of Dolby Volume at the International Consumer Electronics Show.

-On June 18, 2010, Dolby introduced Dolby Surround 7.1, and set up theaters worldwide with 7.1 surround speaker setups to deliver theatrical 7.1 surround sound.
-The first film to be released with this format was Pixar's Toy Story 3 which was later followed by fifty releases using the format.
-About 80% of films released are now mixed in Dolby Surround 7.1 by default.
+On June 18, 2010, Dolby introduced Dolby Surround 7.1, which added two rear surround channels to the 5.1 format.
+The first film to be released in this format was Pixar's Toy Story 3.

-In April 2012, Dolby introduced its Dolby Atmos, a new cinematic technology adding overhead sound, first applied in Pixar's motion picture Brave.
+In April 2012, Dolby introduced Dolby Atmos, a new cinema technology adding overhead sound, first applied in Pixar's motion picture Brave.
+In the same year, Dolby bought the naming rights of Hollywood's Dolby Theatre, the venue of the annual Academy Awards ceremony.
 In July 2014, Dolby Laboratories announced plans to bring Atmos to home theater.
 The first television show to use the technology on disc was Game of Thrones.

 On February 24, 2014, Dolby acquired Doremi Labs for $92.5 million in cash plus an additional $20 million in contingent consideration that may be earned over a four-year period.

+In May 2015, Dolby reopened the Vine Theatre, Hollywood as a 70-seat showcase theater, known as Dolby @ Vine or Dolby Screening Room Hollywood Vine.

-In May 2019, Dolby decided to add Dolby Atmos to hundreds of newer songs in the music industry.
+In May 2019, Dolby added Dolby Atmos to hundreds of newer songs in the music industry.

 In May 2020, Dolby launched a developer platform, Dolby.io, aimed at providing developers self-service access to Dolby technologies through public APIs.
 It allows any person, organization, small and big, to integrate in their websites, apps, games, etc. features such as media enhancements and transcoding, spatial audio, high-quality video communication and low-latency streaming.

+In May 2025, BBC Radio 4 broadcast Surrounded by Sound: Ray Dolby and the Art of Noise Reduction to mark Dolby Laboratories' 60th anniversary.
+This included interviews with his widow Dagmar and two of the first Dolby sound engineers, David Robinson and Ioan Allen (who still worked at the company), and Crimson Tide and Armageddon sound designer Midge Costin.
+A version of the programme was made in binaural sound.